 Nearly all electrical courses can be undertaken by part time study (evenings and weekends) at either FE Colleges or Training Companies.
 Courses which are theory-only can be taken online.
 Online providers offer a wide range of practice material to help full time and part time students achieve exam success.

-Widely available from all providers at costs from £260 (online with Electacourse) to £600.
-All providers will be updating to the 18th Edition when it is launched late in 2018.
+Widely available from all providers at costs from £140 (online with Electacourse) to £600.

 The AM2 assessment is the final unit of the electrical installation qualification.
 It is a timed assessment which requires candidates to peform a set of common tasks and procedures that a fully qualified electrician might face when working in commercial or industrial premises.